reposense/RepoSense/docs/UserGuide.md

 ### Code Panel

 The `Code Panel` allows users to see the code attributed to a specific author.
-Click on the name of the author in the `Chart Panel` to display the `Code Panel` on the right.
+Click on the `</>` icon beside the name of the author in the `Chart Panel` to display the `Code Panel` on the right.
 * The Code Panel shows the files that contain author's contributions, sorted by the number of lines written.
 * Select the radio button to enable one of the following 2 filters.
 Note that only 1 of the 2 filters is active at any time.
     * Type file path glob in glob filter to include files matching the glob expression.